stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 };
 ```

-Each face is a quad consisting of two triangles specified by the following constants:
+Each quad is comprised of two triangles specified as follows:

 ```java
 public final class Quad {